You get the best effort from others not by lighting a fire beneath them, but by building a fire within.

 On the flip-side, it’s important to also give some attention to yourself; specifically to how you come across throughout your coaching session.

 How you come across influences how your client perceives you.
-And how they perceive you leads to assumptions being made about you, and what you think about them and their story.
+And how they perceive you lead to assumptions being made about you, and what you think about them and their story.
 This of course significantly influences how they respond to your questions, and could essentially affect the flow of the life coaching session.

 With this in mind, it’s important to pay careful attention to the following key areas: